 Breakthrough blend styles Proportional Combination

-Sometimes our customers also mention experiencing 100% Arabica, with its outstanding aroma, characteristic sour taste and sweet aftertaste.
-But the only disadvantage is that this ratio is not suitable for most Vietnamese coffee tastes, so it takes a long time for the market to accept and use them wisely.
+Sometimes our customers also mention experiencing 100% Arabica, with its outstanding aroma, characteristic sour taste, and sweet aftertaste.
+But the only disadvantage is that this ratio is unsuitable for most Vietnamese coffee tastes, so it takes a long time for the market to accept and use them wisely.

 Breakthrough proportions are also the result of searching for unique flavors and contrasts in the coffee.
-The Barista will find ways to combine many different ingredients with seeing the taste difference most smoothly so that the drinker can feel the many notes of flavor without distraction.
+The Barista will find ways to combine many different ingredients with seeing the taste difference most smoothly so that the drinker can feel the many flavor notes without distraction.

 Why mix coffee pop?

 While roasters have a ton of reasons for combining their coffees, in general, we have three ideas:

 Robusta is a typical coffee variety and occupies the majority of Vietnamese farms, partly because they are easy to grow, high yielding, and resistant to pests and diseases.

 On the other hand, their cost is more affordable and accessible than Arabica.
 Therefore, the taste of pure Vietnamese coffee is familiar with the strong flavor of Robusta.

 But using only Robusta is too solid and easy to intoxicate, so people combined them with Arabica to increase the aroma and reduce the impact of Robusta.
 Many farms have applied modern production processes to create high-quality Robusta products and connect Arabica and Robusta to find a delicious coffee taste naturally.